Minerals surveyor

 Development in a specific area is possible, such as planning or valuation, but it's advisable to gain wider experience and knowledge to avoid becoming limited to a small section of the profession.
 Surveying is a diverse profession, so there are opportunities to transfer to other areas of surveying as a career move.

-Minerals surveyors can work in academia, lecturing in universities, in research and development roles in industry, or set up as consultants.
+You can also progress to work in academia by becoming a lecturer in a university or you could move into research and development in industry.
+With significant experience you could set yourself up as a consultant.
 Other possible career routes include working in a national laboratory or in a museum as a curator.

 The environmental sector offers career possibilities for surveying professionals too, in the areas of sensitive development scheme planning, renewable energy, waste management, pollution control, conservation and countryside management.